Mitsubishi 'Mass Air Flow' (MAF) sensor may fail, which in turn triggers the check engine light (service engine soon) to stay on, the engine may st

 In this guide, you will find step-by-step instructions on how to replace front struts on your Mitsubishi.

 - As with any other car component, there are several things that can go wrong with the struts.
-If experiencing clunking or popping sound going over bumps, you may have a broken spring or a bad shock absorber.
+If experiencing a clunking or popping sound going over bumps, you may have a broken spring or a bad shock absorber.

 - Next, the mounts with bearings themselves go bad, cause grinding noises when turning the steering wheel.